Are you or your partner pregnant or feeling overwhelmed with parenting and in need of support? We are here to help you.

 YES.
 Birth parent counselors will continue to provide counseling services to you and/or the birth father following the adoption if you so desire.

-We at The Maine Children’s Home are proud of the caring, professional and experienced staff in our adoption program.
+We at The Maine Children’s Home are proud of the caring, professional and experienced staff on our campus.
 Feel free to contact us using the form below if you have any questions or want more information.
 For more information on our pregnancy & birth parent services or other services that may be available to you, email or call us at 207-873-6350.